 Prepare for death and come with me.

-The homemade device makes a God-awful, unearthly sound that echoes and reverberates throughout the moonlighted cemeteries.
+The homemade device makes a God-awful, unearthly sound that echoes and reverberates throughout the moonlit cemeteries.
 It is a lonesome, growling, yet howling sound; and below the crowd of teens shriek, turn, and stampede towards the waiting cars in a cacophony of noise that could surely wake the dead.

 And then some of them begin to hesitate and try to stop the group, because surely the noise must be explainable; that is until Johnny pulls the rope again.
 The kids erupt a second time and run back toward the cars.